-The iTeam focuses on development of full wavefield methodology for imaging the interior of the Earth and other planetary bodies.
+The iTeam, under the direction of Dr. Paul Sava, focuses on development of full wavefield methodology for imaging the interior of the Earth and other planetary bodies.
 The team pursues its goals by blending theoretical analysis, software development and data applications.
 The work covers imaging and inversion theory, computational tools, and field acquisition instrumentation and methodology.
 The team emphasizes simple and efficient methods that take advantage of the CWP’s growing High-Performance Computing capabilities, and which can be readily deployed in multiple complex geologic settings.

 The Problems We Solve